The Answer is Fun!

 How much is parking?

 Canada’s Wonderland offers ample parking adjacent to the Park.
 Parking for autos and vans costs $22.00 (tax included) per vehicle when you purchase online.
 Parking for RVs and campers is $30.00.
-Disabled parking is available.
+Accessible parking is available.
 A drop-off and pick-up area is located on the east side of the main parking lot, off of Jane Street between Norwood Avenue and Avro Avenue.
 Re-entry is not allowed for day parking vehicles.

 Are there places in the Park to store my belongings?